 It is also necessary to compare the possibilities that the existing land use category allows as it specifically relates to commercial type uses with other options that would allow residential development in this quadrant.
 As mentioned, the area of this quadrant is approximately 48.61 acres and includes the right-of-way area of I-75 and S.R.
 80. Of this total acreage figure, approximately 33 acres equate to parcel acres.
 Generally speaking, if the entire area were to be redeveloped with the General Commercial Interchange category in place today, the area would qualify for approximately 330,000 s.f. of commercial development.
 If the existing subdivision in this quadrant were excluded from this calculation the remaining area would qualify for approximately 218,500 s.f. of commercial development.
-Comparing this to the possibility of amending the quadrant to a residential land use category staff is using the Suburban category as an example of a lower range of density and the Central Urban category as an example of a higher range of density and the Central Urban category as an example of a higher range of density and the developed, or 131 units when excluding the existing subdivision.
-Staff estimate that if the area were placed in the Suburban category (6 units/acre) potentially 234 units could be developed, or 327 units when excluding the existing subdivision.
+Comparing this to the possibility of amending the quadrant to a residential land use category staff is using the Suburban category as an example of a lower range of density and the Central Urban category as an example of a higher range of density.
+These two categories were presented to the LPA for discussion purposes, as well as Urban Community for a middle range.
+Staff estimate that if the area were placed in the Suburban category (6 units/acre) potentially 234 units could be developed, or 131 units when excluding the existing subdivision.
+Staff estimate that if the area were placed in the Central Urban category (15 units/acre including bonus density) potentially 495 units could be developed, or 327 units when excluding the existing subdivision.

-June 1, 2005 PAGE 9 OF 21 In addition another factor to be considered while evaluating this quadrant, as was discussed and considered at the adoption hearing for the referenced small scale amendment, is the basic importance of the existing interchange land use categories in Lee County.
+In addition another factor to be considered while evaluating this quadrant, as was discussed and considered at the adoption hearing for the referenced small scale amendment, is the basic importance of the existing interchange land use categories in Lee County.
 Reports discussing interstate interchange land use during the drafting of the 1984 Lee Plan described the completion of Interstate 75 through Lee County creating unique development opportunities at the eight interchanges and the arterials leading to them.
 Discussions also provided that land configurations resulting in the intermixing of local and interstate travel should be discouraged.